Words by Simon Difford

 Originally produced in monasteries or pharmacies and sold as a health tonic in the 1800s, Amari are traditionally served chilled and neat as a digestive, sometimes with a citrus slice or twist, or diluted with tonic water and served over ice as an aperitif.
 They are also widely used in cocktails, a trend which is rapidly growing in popularity.

-Why we're so into amaro right now?
+Why we're so into amaro?

 By Jane Ryan